sysprog21/rv32emu/README.md

 ### Docker image

 The image containing all the necessary tools for development and testing can be executed by `docker run -it sysprog21/rv32emu:latest`.
-It works for both x86-64 and aarch64 (Apple's M1 chip) machines.
+It works for both x86-64 and aarch64 (e.g., Apple's M1 chip) machines.

 ### Customization